omar-ao/AirBnB_clone/README.md

 ### How does it work ?

 When the backend starts, an instance of `FileStorage`, named `storage`, is created by the command interpreter.
-This `storage` object is loaded or reloaded from class instances in the `file.json` JSON file.
+This `storage` object is loaded or reloaded from class instances in the `file.json` (JSON file).
 As class instances undergo creation, updates, or deletion, the `storage` object records these changes in the `file.json`.

 ### Using The Command Interpreter